uiFramer/hugo-theme-nightfall/README.md

 ## Configuration

-For full example chech `exampleSite/config.toml`
+For full example check `exampleSite/config.toml`

-Add these params to you `config.toml`
+Add these params to your `config.toml`

 ```toml
 [params]